 The University also distributes bursaries on behalf of the National College for Teaching and Leadership.
 The University only acts as agent and has no interest in these funds.
-As such, these transactions are not recognised in the consolidated income and expenditure account.
+As such, these transactions are not recognised in the statement of comprehensive income.